Our priorities for 2020-2022

-These are the priorities for the Islington Youth Council (IYC) over the next two years
+Priorities for the Islington Youth Council (IYC) over the next two years are:

 If you want more information about or want to comment on the priorities of the Youth Council, please feel free to get in touch.